 Cable Landing License Act of 1921 and the Executive Order No. 10530 of May 10, 1954.
-The Cable Landing License Act states that no person shall land or operate in the United States “any submarine cable directly or indirectly connecting the United States with any foreign country, or connecting one portion of the United States with any other portion thereof, unless a written license to land or operate such cable has been issued by the President of the United States.”
-The requirements of the Act do not apply to cables “all of which, including both terminals, lie wholly within the continental United States.”
-Executive Order No. 10530 delegates to the Commission the President’s authority under the Cable Landing License Act subject to obtaining approval from the Secretary of State prior to issuance of a license.
+The Cable Landing License Act states that no person shall land or operate in the United States "any submarine cable directly or indirectly connecting the United States with any foreign country, or connecting one portion of the United States with any other portion thereof, unless a written license to land or operate such cable has been issued by the President of the United States."
+The requirements of the Act do not apply to cables "all of which, including both terminals, lie wholly within the continental United States."
+The Executive Order No. 10530 delegates to the Commission the President's authority under the Cable Landing License Act of 1921 subject to obtaining approval from the Secretary of State and such advice from any executive department or establishment of the Government as the Commission may deem necessary prior to issuance of a license.

-Processing Applications: Applications for cable landing licenses are subject to initial review for completeness of information and, upon acceptance for filing, public notice inviting comment.
-The Commission’s rules provide for streamlined processing (action within 45 days of release of the public notice) where the applicant can demonstrate eligibility for streamlining under the Commission’s rules.
+Streamlined and Non-Streamlined Processing of Applications: Applications for cable landing licenses are subject to initial review for completeness of information and, upon acceptance for filing, public notice inviting comment.
+The Commission's rules provide for streamlined processing with action within 45 days of release of the public notice where the applicant can demonstrate eligibility for streamlining under the Commission's rules.
 The Commission will undertake to act on applications that are ineligible for streamlining within 90 days of issuance of a public notice unless the application raises questions of extraordinary complexity.

-As of June 30, 2016, there are 63 FCC licensed submarine cables systems (either operating or planning to enter service).
+As of May 2023, there are 85 FCC licensed submarine cable systems (either operating or planning to enter service).

 All licensees of international submarine cables (those submarine cables that connect the United States with international points) are required to pay annual regulatory fees for the submarine cable system.
 Regulatory fees are assessed on a per cable landing license basis for submarine cable systems licensed and operational on December 31 of the prior year.
 For the purposes of regulatory fees, the Commission does not distinguish between submarine cable systems operated on a common carrier basis and those operated on a non-common carrier basis.
 The Commission conducts a rulemaking proceeding each year to determine the amount of the regulatory fee for that year.
 More information regarding regulatory fees is available at http://www.fcc.gov/fees/regfees.html.

 The following information summarizes the steps for filing a cable landing license application, including paying any applicable fee.
-There is an application fee for initial licenses (SCL-LIC), substantive assignments and transfers of control of a license (SCL-ASG and SCL-T/C), and requests for special temporary authority (SCL-STA).
-There is no application fee for pro forma assignments and transfers of a license (SCL-ASG and SCL-T/C), Amendments (SCL-AMD), Modifications (SCL-MOD), or Landing Point Notifications (SCL-LPN).
-Once a feeable application is filed, the filing fee must be paid and processed before the Commission can begin processing the application.
+There is an application fee for initial licenses (SCL-LIC), substantive and pro forma assignments and transfers of control of a license (SCL-ASG and SCL-T/C), foreign carrier affiliation notifications, modifications (SCL-MOD), renewals, requests for special temporary authority (SCL-STA), and waivers (SCL-WAV).
+There is no application fee for Landing Point Notifications (SCL-LPN).

 For current information on application filing fees, fee codes, and mailing addresses (where the applicant does not choose to pay the fee electronically), refer to the International Bureau's most recent Fee Filing Guide, which can be found at http://www.fcc.gov/encyclopedia/application-processing-fees.